tc39/notes/es8/2018-01/jan-23.md

 JHD: next ideas: communication and Action "playbooks": document how CoC members should address things, will evolve over time, taking inspiration from Node for a lot of things

-JHD: engagement, need enough people on the committe to have "quorum"
+JHD: engagement, need enough people on the committee to have "quorum"

 JHD: (Presenting)